INTEARnear/oracle/README.md

 - Data from other blockchains (can be used in chain abstracted dapps to verify that transaction was sent and / or get tx result)
 - Anything else, it's basically a set of building blocks that give you an ability to charge a fee for a request.
 All you need to do is set up the producer account and send these `respond` transactions.

+## How it works

+1. A consumer contract calls `request` method on the oracle contract with a request data and a fee.
+2. The oracle contract stores the request and yields execution.
+3. The node catches all events with `standard: "intear-oracle"` and `event: "request"`, gets the data,
+4. The node calls `respond` method on the oracle contract with the response data.
+5. If the node fails to respond in 200 blocks (`yield_timeout_length_in_blocks` NEAR parameter config), the yielded execution resumes with None response.